MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-onenote.md

 </Configuration>
 ```

-Although you're deploying the freemium version of OneNote, the first time the user opens OneNote after it's installed, the license will update automatically to the same license as the version of Office already installed on the device.
+When you deploy the free version of OneNote, the license updates automatically to match the Office version already installed on the device once the user opens OneNote for the first time.

 > [!NOTE]
 > - Using OneNoteFreeRetail isn't supported with volume licensed versions of Office, such as Office LTSC Professional Plus 2021 or Office Standard 2019.
 To add OneNote back to those versions of Office, you can run an Online Repair.